mrl5/mrl5.github.io/content/post/linux-workstation-basic.md

   pre-installed Windows features
 * create Windows Recoverable Disk
 * prepare Laptop for GNU/Linux installation
-* create LiveCD that can be used for installation
+* create LiveCD used for installation
-* remember about additional security configurations
+* consider additional security configurations

-That's it folks, stay tuned for next part where additional security hardening will be discussed.
+That's it folks, stay tuned for next part where additional security configuration will be discussed.